TacticalSpoon331/MaBoizDDoS/README.md

 This should run the application, if it doesn't contact me.

 ## Usage
-After running the program, you should see a windoow like this:
+After running the program, you should see something like this:

 	   ====================================================
 	   ██╗███╗   ███╗     ██████╗ ██████╗ ███████╗██╗   ██╗